poliduckie/poliduckie_segmentation/README.md

 # poliduckie_segmentation
-A package ready to be installed that provides the segmentation work made by the Poliduckie team
+A package ready to be installed that provides the work made by the Poliduckie team

-### Example
+### Example for segmentation
 ```python
 from poliduckie_segmentation.segmentation import Segmentation